IFFR svela i suoi eclettici programmi competitivi 2026

 Questo articolo è disponibile in inglese.

-The International Film Festival Rotterdam (IFFR) has revealed the competition line-ups for its 55th edition, running from January 29-February 8 next year.
-Festival director Vanja Kaludjercic hosted a live-streamed press conference this morning, where she unveiled and gave short descriptions for the 12 films each making up the Tiger and Big Screen competition slates.
+International Film Festival Rotterdam (IFFR) has revealed the competition line-ups for its 55th edition, running from 29 January-8 February next year.
+Festival director Vanja Kaludjercic hosted a live-streamed press conference this morning, where she unveiled and gave short descriptions of the 12 films each making up the Tiger and Big Screen competition slates.

 The international spread of the Tiger Competition is immediately noteworthy.
-New Georgian cinema at A-list festivals often stands out, and the Caucasus nation is represented by Supporting Role, the new film by Ana Urushadze after her Locarno and Sarajevo winner Scary Mother [+leggi anche:
+New Georgian cinema at A-list festivals often stands out, and the Caucasus nation is represented by Supporting Role [+leggi anche:

 recensione